diem/diem/specifications/consensus/README.md

 ### BlockData

-Block data is all the information necessary to vote on a block of transactions. `Block` wraps this structure as a convenient way storage of its LCS serialized hash and a signature (if this is proposed by a validator).
+Block data is all the information necessary to vote on a block of transactions. `Block` wraps this structure as a convenient way storage of its BCS serialized hash and a signature (if this is proposed by a validator).

 ```rust
 struct BlockData {